-Mesothelioma is rare and often difficult to diagnose.
-First, an oncologist must make an official mesothelioma diagnosis.
+Mesothelioma is scarce and often difficult to diagnose.
+First, an oncologist must make an official diagnosis.
 Next, they determine how far the cancer has spread.
 The doctor will then provide a prognosis, which is a prediction of the patient’s life expectancy.

 Living Beyond The Prognosis

 Once a doctor has established a patient’s prognosis, he or she will prescribe a treatment plan with the hopes of improving it.

 Since mesothelioma often returns, when a patient lives beyond the doctor’s prognosis, they are surviving mesothelioma.
 Even then, patients still need to maintain their health and continue to see an oncologist for regular checkups.

 There are several complementary therapies and diet suggestions available which may improve a prognosis.

 It’s always a good idea to consult with your mesothelioma specialist before trying any complementary treatments.